NPTP/UnityPlayerLoopUtility/README.md

             // It's highly recommended to tear down any usage when you're done.
             PlayerLoopUtility.OnPlayerLoopUpdate -= PlayerLoopUpdate;
             PlayerLoopUtility.OnPlayerLoopFixedUpdate -= PlayerLoopFixedUpdate;
+        }

         // NOTE: In the editor, the Player Loop Utility will automatically stop any internal delegates attached to
         // the player loop before exiting play mode as a safety precaution.
+(This includes any static methods
+        // inserted into the player loop using the PlayerLoopUpdate attribute.)
         // This is done to prevent a side effect where some PlayerLoop functionality can continue into edit mode.
-        }
     }
 }
 ```